elvinup/private-testnet/README.md

 The command creates a deterministic wallet and exits after its created.
-The reason for exit is that `monero-wallet-cli` may crash if the blockchain is empty.
+The reason for exit is that `loki-wallet-cli` may crash if the blockchain is empty.

-The `monero-wallet-cli` options are:
+The `loki-wallet-cli` options are:

  - *testnet*   - Used to deploy testnets.
 The daemon must be launched with --testnet flag.
  - *generate-new-wallet*    - Generate new wallet and save it to <arg> or <address>.wallet by default.